 Regardless of whether you need a bag to carry your books from the dorm to class or you want to take a few things for work, to be more feminine you will have to ditch the backpack for a tote bag or a clutch.

 Avoid satchels and briefcases.
 Unless you are traveling, replace your backpack or duffle bag with a chic tote or handbag.
 Sometimes briefcases and backpacks are more practical though, so do what makes sense for the load you're carrying.

 6. Avoid Wearing Flats: Girls Like Their Heels!

 Wearing heels will give your height a boost, lift your torso and accentuate your body lines in all the right places.
-To look more feminine, heels could possibly your best friend.
+To look more feminine, heels could possibly be your best friend.

 If you can't handle stilettos or are used to wearing flat-soled shoes, start by wearing heels that are just an inch high.
 Even a small lift will add definition to your legs if you step out wearing skinny jeans.